William-eng/StegHub_DevOps_Engineering/ANSIBLE_CONFIG_MANAGEMENT/Documentation.md

 1. First part of 'DevOps' is 'Dev', which means you will require to write some codes and we shall have proper tools that will make our coding and debugging comfortable - you need an Integrated development environment (IDE) or Source-code Editor.
 There is a plethora of different IDEs and source-code Editors for different languages with their own advantages and drawbacks, we can choose whichever we are comfortable with, but I recommend one free and universal editor that will fully satisfy your needs - Visual Studio Code (VSC),
 2. After we have successfully installed VSC, configure it to connect to your newly created GitHub repository.
-3. Clone down our ansible-config-mgt repo to our Jenkins-Ansible instance
+3. We will now Clone down our ansible-config-mgt repo to our Jenkins-Ansible instance

            git clone <ansible-config-mgt repo link>